bitfloat/bitfield/README.md

 # To Do

 - [ ] write unit tests
+- [ ] revise documentation also in bitfield-package.R
 - [ ] include MD5 sum for a bitfield and update it each time the bitfield is grown further
 - [x] ensure everything is properly PROVy